arku1213/RL-FinMath-Causality/DailyLog.md

 - Discussed Objectives - decided to look deeply into DQN as PPO is too slow, don't worry about SAC and SA
 - Looked into DQN for Trinomial Model (1-step) and n-nomial Model (1-step)

+Day 8 - Wednesday, September 24th:

+- Reading into DQN
+- Making n-nomial model

 Next goals:

 - Look into algos that are already used for Black Scholes
-- Reading up on theory - such as "Deep Hedging", "Q-learning"
-- Looking into constraints (such as fair price has to be between 0 and 30)
 - Expand model to higher periods (look into using C++)
-- Higher n-nomial models
 - Look backwards
 - "Curse of Dimensionality"